YIJING DAO

 The I Ching in late-Chosŏn thought [PDF]

-16-page overview from 'Korean Studies' 24 of the Yijing (Yŏkkyŏng) in Korea in the late-Chosŏn period, by Wai-ming Ng.
+16-page overview from 'Korean Studies' 24 (2000) of the Yijing (Yŏkkyŏng) in Korea in the late-Chosŏn period, by Wai-ming Ng.
 Sparse on detail but leaves an impression that Korean scholars found a need to distance themselves from Chinese thought on the oracle, taking cultural pride in Jizi from the fifth line of hexagram 36.
 The Viscount of Ji is thought to have taken the Yijing to Korea, although Richard Rutt has told me that the story of Jizi is no longer believed there.

 Review of Ng’s Tokugawa I Ching book [PDF]

-A review by James McMullen of Wai-ming Ng's book 'The I Ching in Tokugawa Thought and Culture', from 'Japanese Journal of Religious Studies' 29.
+A review by James McMullen of Wai-ming Ng's book 'The I Ching in Tokugawa Thought and Culture', from 'Japanese Journal of Religious Studies' 29 (2002).
 I came across another review [PDF] from 'The Journal of Asian Studies' 60, by Gregory Smits.
 And another by Mark McNally.
 You can read the introduction [PDF] to the book on the publisher's website.

-The I Ching in the Shinto thought of Tokugawa Japan
+The I Ching in the Shinto thought of Tokugawa Japan [PDF]

 24-page article by Wai-ming Ng from 'Philosophy East & West' 48.
 Contains on p 581 an intriguing figure showing the transformation of jindai moji ('script of the age of the gods') into hexagrams.
 (Jindai moji is a historical hoax by nationalists who wished to show that the Japanese didn't get their writing system from the Chinese but had one of their own.)
-As the above link attempts to reproduce the page divisions of the original paper for citation purposes, I thought I may as well additionally upload my own copy of it in PDF.

 Study and Uses of the I Ching in Tokugawa Japan [PDF]

-21-page article, another from Wai-ming Ng on his specialist subject, from Vol. 9.2 of the journal 'Sino-Japanese Studies', which has a lot of other interesting material freely available in PDF on their archive site (including a couple of studies of Kawabata Yasunari in China and an essay on sencha, tea of the sages).
+21-page article, another from Wai-ming Ng on his specialist subject, from the journal 'Sino-Japanese Studies' 9.2, which has a lot of other interesting material freely available in PDF on their archive site (including a couple of studies of Kawabata Yasunari in China and an essay on sencha, tea of the sages).
 Mentions on p 33 that Nakae Toju (1608–1648) made a statue of the 'God of the I Ching', named here as Ekishin, which from the characters simply translates as 'Yi spirit', and worshipped it every day.
 He identified this deity with another called Taiotsushin, which again from the characters is Taiyi, 'Grand Unity', the primordial unity of yin and yang, who became the supreme deity in the Han dynasty.
 Taiyi appears in trigraph #17 in the Lingqijing, but I wouldn't say he is specifically the god of Yijing.
 Personally, I have a shrine to Guandi, the god of war.
 The paper also has a little bit about the study of the Yijing among Zen monks, mention of the Ashikaga School in Rinzai and interest in the 'five ranks' in Soto, though details are sparse.

 Model for cubic inversion of the I Ching